AndrewJVella/Keybird-Password-Manager/README.txt

 You may need to install the Windows Linux Subsystem.
 A section on how to do that is included in this document.

 -WELCOME TO KEYBIRD-
+The purpose of Keybird is to improve the accessibility of password managers without compromising security.
 You need lots of passwords, but making them is tedious.
 Repeating passwords reduces their effectiveness.
 In-browser managers are fine until they lock you out.